cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Text

-−2 Target artifact you control becomes a copy of another target artifact or creature you control until end of turn, except it's an artifact in addition to its other types.
+−2 Create a token that's a copy of target artifact or creature you control, except it's an artifact in addition to its other types.
+That token gains haste.
+Exile it at the beginning of the next end step.

 The Tenth Doctor #608 Legendary Creature — Time Lord Doctor